nate-johnston/hmjstudiosllc.com/content/policies.md

 <br>Spring Break - TBD
 <br>May 25 - Memorial Day

-School holidays are often used for makeup lessons.
+School holidays are regular lesson days, and often can be used for makeup lessons.
 The LCPS/FCPS calendars are not strictly followed, please check My Music Staff to see if your student has a lesson on a particular day.